What is Training Stress Score?

 Training Stress Score is a term used to describe several performance metrics, but what does it mean in cycling?
 Nik Cook has the answers…

-FTP (functional threshold power) was defined as the maximum power that you could hold for 60 minutes.
+FTP (Functional Threshold Power) was defined as the maximum power that you could hold for 60 minutes.
 However it’s better viewed as your sustainable power so, for an untrained cyclist, it could be what they could manage for 30 minutes.

 Another way of thinking about it is your cycling ‘red-line’ that, if you push above it for too long, you’ll run out of gas.

-What is TSS in cycling?
+What is Training Stress Score in cycling?

 So if you were to ride for an hour consistently holding your FTP, that would give you a TSS of 100.
 Half an hour at this pace would give a TSS of 50.
-An hour riding at of 65% of FTP – endurance pace – would result in a TSS of 42.
+An hour riding at of 65% of FTP – endurance pace or zone 2 – would result in a TSS of 42.

 Riding for four hours at this intensity, would yield a TSS of 168.
 So, either ride intensity or duration can increase the TSS of a workout.